-2. Short sentences.
+2. Short sentences

 Most of the sentences are concise and, instead of linking main and subordinate clause with a comma or a semicolon, it is often used a simple period.
-This kind of punctuation helps the storytelling being more dynamic.
+This kind of punctuation helps the storytelling be more dynamic.

-3. Short chapters.
+3. Short chapters

 Chapters usually don’t exceed ten pages so as to maintain the reader’s focus throughout the reading process.

-4. A hyperbook shouldn’t be too long.
+4. A hyperbook shouldn’t be too long

 A hyperbook has a medium range of length between 40,000 and 60,000 words.
-If a novel is too long it’ll be more difficult to assimilate.
+If a novel is too long, it’ll be more difficult to assimilate.
 Also, nowadays, people spend their lives in contexts that allow only a limited amount of free time to dedicate to everyday reading.

-5. Realistic characters.
+5. Realistic characters

-6. One, none, thousands of different genres.
+6. One, none, thousands of different genres

-The hyperbook can’t be confined only in the thriller/suspance genre, but its philosophy can be well adapted to other genres too.
+The hyperbook can’t be confined only in the thriller/suspense genre, but its philosophy can be well adapted to other genres too.
 It is up to the author’s ability to infuse it in their works.

-7. Engaging since the beginning.
+7. Engaging since the beginning

-8. Many characters.
+8. Many characters

-9. Endless chapters.
+9. Endless chapters

-10. One plot twist is not enough.
+10. One plot twist is not enough

-Despite of the fact that a plot twist is always an efficient writing technique, many authors prefer to reserve it just for the grand finale.
+Although a plot twist is always an efficient writing technique, many authors prefer to reserve it just for the grand finale.
 A hyperbook should have several twists to surprise and engage the reader even before the last page.

 Now that you have a clearer idea on what a hyperbook is, don’t wait and join Eugene Pitch and his extraordinary world of hyperbooks!